zipvilization/Zipvilization/world/solumview/index.md

 Terrain can be rendered differently.

-A building may have stylistic details.
+Buildings may contain stylistic detail.

-Zips may have visual diversity.
+Zips can have enormous visual diversity.

-Animation can make the world feel alive.
+Animations can make the world feel alive.

-The boundary is meaning.
+The boundary is canonical meaning.

 Creative detail is allowed.